secSandman/s3_public_access_fix/README.md

 I also left some example console.logs in the code to illustrate where you could log out to /var/logs/messages etc. and forward on with aws logs agent.
 These logs could be used for audit and legal purposes if a security incident arises.
 Currently the user action cannot be logged.
 This needs to be picked up another using aws logs mechanisms.

+# Files

+bucket-policy-aclv1.js

+This script checks whether bucket policy exist and checks whether wildcards permissions exist.
+If they do then the script removes all access and wonership and requires root to correct.
+This can be modified.
+Currently the policy language is hard coded.
+Username (owner)is dynamic and will need to be set as a variable and then included in the arn string in the policy statement.

+S3-ACL-NODE

+This script looks for bucket ACL's.
+It does not look for objects set to public.
+This scripts protects against people viewing what's in your bucket.
+To prevent object acl that could result in data leakage you would need to iterate through all objects or apply a bucket policy and explictly deny and overide the object acl.

 # Disclaimer